ericchase/tool--basic-web-server/README.md

 - Auto-increment when preferred **port** in use
 - Automatic file serving from **public** directory
   - URL path normalization and filtering
+- Sends proper MIME types for a certain file extensions

 Powershell Script